scurid-inc/sample-apps/installation/edgeagent/Readme.md

 | `--name` | Name of the agent instance.
 Overrides environment values. | `scurid-edge-agent-1` or value from `.env` (`EDGE_ID`)                                            |

-## Download URL for the Edge Agent v24.1.0.0
+## Download for different linux flavours and architecture Edge Agent v24.1.0.0

 | Platform      | URL |
 |---------------|-----|